Having the right restaurant lighting can absolutely make or break your restaurant business.

 Ambient Lighting: This is the dominant lighting in the room used to create an overall atmosphere as well as help people move around the space and see what is going on.
 This lighting might include natural light coming through windows as well as the overhead lights that help define the space.

-These three main types of restaurant lighting may change throughout the day to support the different needs of the breakfast, lunch, and dinner crowds.
+These three main types of lighting may change throughout the day to support the different needs of the breakfast, lunch, and dinner crowds.

 3. Your Brand’s Style and Current Restaurant Lighting Trends